 - Prior experience with WordPress application administration, HTML coding, and graphics software (such as Adobe Photoshop or Illustrator).

 Please provide ALL of the following materials as ONE pdf formatted file:

 3. The Internship Application

 You must be a U.S. citizen or have a resident visa to apply.
 You also must be enrolled part- or full-time in an accredited postsecondary institution as a GRADUATE STUDENT.
 We are unable to accommodate undergraduate interns at this time.
-Interns must be available at least three full days per week.
+Interns must be available to be in the office at least three full days per week at our DC site.

 Incomplete application packets will be immediately disqualified from consideration.
 Please also proofread your materials before submission.

-Packets should submitted via e-mail to AfAmInternships@ed.gov with 2015 Summer Internship in the subject line.
-We are not accepting FALL 2015 applications at this time.
+Packets should submitted via e-mail to AfAmInternships@ed.gov with 2015 FALL Internship in the subject line.
+We are not accepting WINTER/SPRING 2016 applications at this time.

 Application Packet Review Process

 The White House Initiative evaluates the applications on the basis of academic achievement, quality of thought exemplified in the cover letter, and the strength of the candidate’s interest in improving education outcomes for African Americans.
 Additionally, only completed application packets are evaluated.